-On the other hand, the shear velocity estimation also suffers from uncertainties in terms of the velocity measurements and biases that are induced by the method used (Sime et al, 2007).
-For instance, the departures from logarithmic velocity profiles increase with the distance to the bed (e.g. Guo et Julien, 2008) in sediment-laden flows (e.g. Castro-Orgaz et al., 2012), which could be relevant to deep Amazonian rivers.
-Indeed, the mixing length expansion could reach a maximum before the water
+Conversely, the shear velocity estimation also suffers from uncertainties in terms of the velocity measurements and biases that are induced by the method used (Sime et al., 2007).
+For instance, the departures from logarithmic velocity profiles increase with the distance to the bed (e.g., Guo et Julien, 2008) in sediment-laden flows (e.g., Castro-Orgaz et al., 2012), which could be relevant to deep Amazonian rivers.
+Indeed, the mixing length expansion could reach a maximum before the water surface, as the energetic eddy size cannot expand ad infinitum far from the flow zone under the influence of bed roughness because of the increasing entropy.
+The log-law assumptions (i.e., constant shear velocity throughout the water column and mixing length approximation) would no longer be valid, and the velocity profiles would follow a defect law in the outer region.
+This raises the need to find a suitable model for the velocity distribution in large rivers, leading to an unbiased estimate of the shear velocity.